The-Politico/django-slack-forms/docs/Configuring-An-Endpoint.md

 Each form you create (as in each individual schema) can have its own endpoint.
 When a Slack form of that type is submitted, validated, and processed, your designated endpoint will receive a POST request with the processed data and some extra metadata.

 The data will be a JSON object with keys that match the `properties` you named in your JSON Schema.
-There will also be an extra key named `slackforms_meta_data` which will be a stringified dictionary containing metadata.
+There will also be an extra key named `slackform_meta_data` which will be a stringified dictionary containing metadata.
 In order to use the metadata, you'll have to parse it (such as with `json.loads()` in Python or `JSON.parse()` in JavaScript).

 `django-slack-forms` will send the request and forget about the form data.
 It doesn't care about the response status (or lack thereof).
 It's up to your endpoint to be available, do whatever you need it to, and log errors in a manner appropriate for you.
 The app does come with a way to provide feedback to users in Slack which is detailed in the advanced [Slack Feedback](Slack-Feedback.md) section.